zamith/yaba/README.md

-It has entities which are the core of the app, repositories which work as adapters for the database, value object that represent the actual data of the system and are what is passed around, it will also have use cases (or services) and a delivery mechanism.
+It has entities which are the core of the app, repositories which work as adapters for the database, value object that represent the actual data of the system and are what is passed around, it will also have use cases (or interactors) and a delivery mechanism.

 Running